JsBergbau/MiTemperature2/README.md

                         Enter the second calibration point --offset2 OFFSET2, -o2 OFFSET2
                         Enter the offset for the second calibration point

+Callback related functions:
+  --callback CALLBACK, -call CALLBACK
+                        Pass the path to a program/script that will be called on each new measurement
+  --name NAME, -n NAME  Give this sensor a name reported to the callback
+                        script
+  --skipidentical N, -skip N
+                        N consecutive identical measurements won't be reported to callbackfunction

   ```

   Note: When using rounding option you could see 0.1 degress more in the script output than shown on the display.
 Obviously the LYWSD03MMC just trancates the second decimal place.